 (b) the estimated value of the goods is less than the total estimated cost of the removal, storage and sale of the goods.

-(2) Where a residence contract is terminated and goods are left on the residential premises that were subject to the residence contract and have not been removed for destruction or disposal under subregulation (1), the administering body shall store them in a safe place and manner for a period of not less than 60 days.
+(2) Where a residence contract is terminated and goods are left on the residential premises that were subject to the residence contract and have not been removed for destruction or disposal under subregulation (1), the administering body must store them in a safe place and manner for a period of not less than 60 days.

-(3) An administering body shall before the expiration of 7 days after it has stored goods under subregulation (2) —
+(3) An administering body must before the expiration of 7 days after it has stored goods under subregulation (2) —

 (a) where the former resident has informed it of a forwarding address, send a notice to the resident at that address in or to the effect of Form 3 in Schedule 1; and